chimbori/crux/CONTRIBUTING.md

 1. Create a separate commit for the version number change, naming it `Bump version to x.y.z`.
 1. Push all pending commits to GitHub.
 1. Wait for CI to confirm green status.
+1. Tag that commit as a release at https://github.com/chimbori/crux/releases .

 ### Publish to Maven Central